 Challenges and Appeals to Pennsylvania’s Instant Check System

 Sometimes, applications to buy firearms or get concealed carry licenses are denied.
-If this happens to you, contact Logue Law Group immediately.
-The attorneys there can counsel you about the criminal consequences of your denial.
-They can also look at your record and your criminal history and decide whether the PICS system made a mistake.
+If this happens to you, contact the Pittsburgh Criminal Defense Attorneys at Logue Law Group immediately.
+The experienced attorneys there can counsel you about the criminal consequences of your denial.
+They can also look at your record and your criminal history and decide whether the PICS (Pennsylvania Instant Check System) system made a mistake.

 Below is a list of more common mistakes that have been successfully challenged: